درباره پیوند میان ترس از نیستی و دینگرایی:

 These psychologists were testing the hypothesis that we have developed our

-cultural worldviews in order to protect ourselves from the
+cultural worldviews in order to protect ourselves from the fear of death.
+They

 reasoned that if this was true, then when reminded of their own mortality,